 For Bread Week 36, I made Cinnamon Bread.
 This is one of my all-time favorite recipes; I’ve made it a few times before.
 This is a recipe that I give for bridal showers and weddings, whenever I can, because it is easy, reliable, and above all, very delicious.

-- 3-4 tsp margarine or butter (I don't recommend oil)
+- 3-4 teaspoons margarine or butter (I don't recommend oil)

 - 1 cup sugar

-- 1 cup buttermilk or sour milk (1 tbsp vinegar, with enough milk to equal 1 cup)
+- 1 cup buttermilk or sour milk (for sour milk, use 1 tablespoon vinegar, with enough milk to equal 1 cup)

 - 2 eggs